manasec/mmtscraper/README.md

 This repo contains different site scrapers/crawlers

 ## mmtscraper
-  This Project is a offer scraper for makemytrip.com
+  This Project is a offers scraper for makemytrip.com.
+This will scrape all the offers currently available at MakeMyTrip and store them into a workbook with **one sheet for every offer category**
 ### Packages used
 * **Selenium**
 > _Selenium automates browsers.
 That's it!
 What you do with that power is entirely up to you.